 Is it safe for Americans to travel to Cuba?

-The US Department of State currently gives Cuba a ‘level three’ travel advisory, suggesting American citizens should ‘reconsider travel’ to the country.
-This somewhat bizarrely puts Cuba on a par with Chad, Pakistan and various other states where war and terrorism are a constant threat.
+The US Department of State recently dropped Cuba from a ‘level three’ to a ‘level two’ travel advisory, suggesting US citizens should ‘exercise increased caution’ when visiting the country.
 The advisory relates to the mysterious ‘sonic attacks’ reported at the US embassy in Havana in August 2017.
-To date, the source and exact nature of the attacks is unknown, although no non-diplomatic American travelers have been affected.
+To date, the source and exact nature of the attacks is unknown, although no non-diplomatic US travelers have been affected.
 The Cuban government has denied any responsibility in the ‘attacks’ and even offered to cooperate with the US in investigating them.